Neshamon/simple-database/test.md

 CL-USER> (consp (list :title 'title :artist 'artist :rating 'rating :ripped 'ripped))
 ```

-The function `consp` checks if the given value is a cons and returns `T`
+The function `consp` checks if the given value or sequence is a cons and returns `T`
 (Lisp's version of true) or `nil` (Lisp's false) otherwise.

 Knowing this, it is quite easy to see how everything in Lisp is made up of lists.
 But where exactly
 does the `cons` list fit in among all these lists?
 The `cons` list is the most fundamental
 list, it consists of a pair of two values and can be denoted as: `( value1 . value2 )`

-And nearly everything in common lisp is represented by these `cons` lists.
+And nearly everything in Common Lisp is represented by these `cons` lists.
 If you run this function in the lisp repl, you can see how a cons list and a regular list are equal: